RoboJackets/ros-training/code/instructions/week2.md

 `ros::init` initializes a ROS node, and the last argument in the function is the name of the node.
 To verify that it works, save the file and recompile with `catkin_make`.
 You should still see `Hello World` being printed out.
-However, we can't actually tell that it's working, because the program is exciting right after it prints `Hello World`.
+However, we can't actually tell that it's a node because the program is exciting right after it prints `Hello World`.
 To make the program wait, add this line after `std::cout`:

 ```c++